prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 **Conclusion**

-Sarah Drasner's presentation in 2019, *SVG Will Save Us*, nicely summarizes the importance of using SVG and some best practices.
+Sarah Drasner's presentation in 2019, *SVG Will Save Us*, nicely summarizes the importance of using SVG for mobile and web development and some best practices.

 <YouTube
   title="SVG Will Save Us"